programming-notes/world-s-simplest-browser-challenge/README.md

 ```
 *Figure 1*.
 Example display of a web page in our command-line browser.

 In this challenge, we're going to build a simple command-line browser.
-Users will enter the URL's they wish to visit, and our application will display simplified overviews of the pages (see Figure 1).
+Users will enter URL's they wish to visit (one at a time), and our application will display simplified overviews of the pages (see Figure 1).

 We'll use this challenge to increase our familiarity with how the web works.
 Everything our program does, a browser has to do, too.
 We'll need to make an HTTP request and receive a response.
 After we get the response, we'll display it to the user.